treeverse/lakeFS/docs/understand/sizing-guide.md

 #### RAM
 Since the data size is small, it's recommended to provide enough memory to hold the vast majority of that data in RAM.
 Cloud providers will save you the need to tune this parameter - it will be set to a fixed percentage the chosen instance's available RAM (25% on AWS RDS, 30% on Google Cloud SQL).
+It is recommended that you check with your selected cloud provider for configuration and provisioning information for you database.

 For self-managed database instances follow these best practices